My parents would always grow parsley (Petroselinum crispum) in the garden. I grew up with parsley being the one herb my parents always had at hand.

 - Wait for the water to be absorbed.
-Now plant the soaked seeds in groups of 4-5 seeds with a distance of 15 centimeters (6 inches) between each group of seeds.
+Now plant the soaked seeds in groups of four or five, with a distance of 15 centimeters (6 inches) between each group of seeds.

 - Cover the seeds with a thin layer of soil.
-Now water (spay) again, this time more carefully so you do not displace the seeds.
+Now water (spray) again, this time more carefully, so you do not displace the seeds.

-And that is really all you need to do.
+And that is all you need to do.